GuillaumeSeren/backup/README.md

 of common need, like:

 ## Modes
+The idea behind the modes, is to setup needed feature smallest possible, like that we can combine several call with different mode.

 This are the modes (-m) you can use with the script.

 MODE     | DESCRIPTION